PRODUCT REQUIREMENTS AND ARCHITECTURE EXPLORATIONS

-Complex products that involve multiple subsystems benefit greatly from early architecture explorations that can identify functional interdependencies and assess multiple options for the system design.
+Complex products that involve multiple subsystems benefit greatly from early documentation of product requirements and architecture explorations that can identify functional interdependencies and assess multiple options for the system design.

 Planning, designing, and developing a new product can often present an exciting yet daunting proposition.
 Starting with a clearly articulated Product Requirements Document (PRD) is instrumental, allowing the team to flesh out intended uses and refine the user needs.
-From these, the high-level technical requirements for the product can be defined.
-(For more on developing requirements, see “Simplexity’s PRD whitepaper with editable companion template”.
+From the PRD, the high-level technical product requirements can be defined.
+(For more on developing a PRD, see “Simplexity’s PRD whitepaper with editable companion template”.

 Architecture explorations are optimally started very early in the design process.
 This is the first level of design.
 Once made, architectural decisions set the path for product development and are very costly to change after the fact.
 Alternative architectures and iteration of the architecture is to be expected during early exploratory discussions before detailed design engineering really starts.
 The deliverables from an architecture exploration vary based on the type of product that is being designed but can include rough CAD models of mechanical design options, a selection of critical electrical technologies or specific components, and documentation of the system behaviors that will be later implemented in software or firmware.